-Nye received her BA from Trinity University in San Antonio, Texas and continues to live and work in the city.
+Nye continues to live and work in San Antonio, Texas.
 “My poems and stories often begin with the voices of our neighbors, mostly Mexican American, always inventive and surprising,” Nye wrote for Four Winds Press.
 “I never get tired of mixtures.”
 A contributor to Contemporary Southern Writers wrote that Nye’s poetry “is playfully and imaginatively instructive, borrows from Eastern and Middle Eastern and Native American religions, and resembles the meditative poetry of William Stafford, Wallace Stevens, and Gary Snyder.”
 Nye’s first two chapbooks were published in the 1970s.
 Both Tattooed Feet (1977)and Eye-to-Eye (1978) are written in free verse and structured around the theme of a journey or quest.
 They announced Nye as a “wandering poet”, interested in travel, place, and cultural exchange.
 In her first full-length collection, Different Ways to Pray (1980), Nye explores the differences between, and shared experiences of, cultures from California to Texas, from South America to Mexico.
 In “Grandfather’s Heaven,” a child declares: “Grandma liked me even though my daddy was a Moslem.”
 As Tanner observed, “with her acceptance of different ‘ways to pray’ is also Nye’s growing awareness that living in the world can sometimes be difficult.”

 Fuel (1998) is perhaps Nye’s most acclaimed volume.
 The poems range over a variety of subjects, settings and scenes.
 Reviewing the book for Ploughshares, Victoria Clausi regarded it as, above all, an attempt at connection: “Nye’s best poems often act as conduits between opposing or distant forces.
 Yet these are not didactic poems that lead to forced epiphanic moments.
 Rather, the carefully crafted connections offer bridges on which readers might find their own stable footing, enabling them to peek over the railings at the lush scenery.”
 Like her mentor, William Stafford, Nye again and again manifests her “belief in the value of the overlooked, the half-forgotten,” wrote Clausi, as well as investigating more “worldly concerns” like the Israeli-Palestinian conflict.
-Though Clausi believed that Nye’s “poetics require a calmer language,” a reviewer for Publisher’s Weekly found that “Nye’s witnessings of everday life and strife never quite acquire collective force, yet they convey a delicate sense of moral concern and a necessary sense of urgency.”
+A reviewer for Publisher’s Weekly found that “Nye’s witnessings of everday life and strife never quite acquire collective force, yet they convey a delicate sense of moral concern and a necessary sense of urgency.”

 After the World Trade Center attacks in 2001, Nye became an active voice for Arab-Americans, speaking out against both terrorism and prejudice.
 The lack of understanding between Americans and Arabs led her to collect poems she had written which dealt with the Middle East and her experiences as an Arab-American into one volume.
 19 Varieties of Gazelle: Poems of the Middle East (2002) received praise for the timeliness of its message.
 Publisher’s Weekly declared that it was “an excellent way to invite exploration and discussion of events far away and their impact here at home.”
-Nye’s next book, You and Yours (2005), continues to explore the Middle East and the possibilities of poetic response.
+Nye’s next book, You and Yours (2005), continued to explore the Middle East and the possibilities of poetic response.
 Divided into two sections, the first deals with Nye’s personal experiences as a mother and traveler and intersperses Nye’s typical free-verse with prose poems.
 Part two examines the Middle East with “indignity and compassion,” according to Publisher’s Weekly.
 Donna Seaman wrote that the book is “tender yet forceful, funny and commonsensical, reflective and empathic,” adding, “Nye writes radiant poems of nature and piercing poems of war, always touching base with homey details and radiant portraits of family and neighbors.
 Nye’s clarion condemnation of prejudice and injustice reminds readers that most Americans have ties to other lands and that all concerns truly are universal.”
 The book received the Isabel Gardner Poetry Award.
 Nye’s recent collections of poetry include Transfer (2011).

 In addition to her poetry collections, Nye has produced fiction for children, poetry and song recordings, and poetry translations.
 She has also produced a book of essays, Never in a Hurry (1996), and edited several anthologies, including the award-winning This Same Sky (1992), which represents 129 poets from sixty-eight countries.
 In her introduction to the anthology Nye writes, “Whenever someone suggests ‘how much is lost in translation!’
 I want to say, ‘Perhaps—but how much is gained!’“ Booklist critic Hazel Rochman called it “an extraordinary anthology, not only in its global range…but also in the quality of the selections and the immediacy of their appeal.”
 Nye also compiled and edited a bilingual anthology of Mexican poetry, The Tree Is Older Than You Are (1995).
 Nye edited the collection I Feel a Little Jumpy around You (1996), which combines 194 “his and her” poems, pairing a poem written by a man with one written by a woman.
 And Nye’s anthology The Space between Our Footsteps (1998) is a collection of the work of 127 contemporary Middle-Eastern poets and artists representing nineteen countries.